Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-payout-instruction.md

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:
-- A valid `Payout Bearer Token` derived from a `Tenant Security Key`.
+- A valid `Payout Bearer Token` derived from a `Tenant API Key`.
 If you don't have one, see the tutorial [Aquiring a Payout Bearer Token](#aquire-payout-bearer-token).

 # Steps
 The steps involved to create a payment instruction are: